MenloOne/townhall/README.md

 For a light and easy to use private chain, try [Ganache](http://truffleframework.com/ganache/).

+Note: Ganache is intended to be used for transitory use, once you shutdown Ganache you will have to redeploy the contracts and any transactions such as token balances.

+For a more consistent, local testing environment, use Parity.

 #### Parity

 Another option, which also enables interacting with the rest of Ethereum, is